Glass-like product made from polyacrylic esters.

 Superluminova therefore needs to be charged by an external light source.
 In order to exploit the maximum luminous capacity of the paint pigments, the paint must first be fully activated.
 In direct sunlight this takes roughly 90 minutes.
 Superluminova can be charged and discharged as often as required without losing any of its charging capacity.
 A further advantage in comparison to tritium-based radioluminescent paint is that it does not turn gray or yellow with age.

-The SZ01 movement is based on the successful Valjoux 7750 and has been specially developed by SINN.
+The SZ01 movement has been specially developed by SINN.
 The development work began back in 2003.

 The main priority in undertaking the redesign was to make the chronograph functions significantly easier to read off.
 Which is why we attached so much importance to finding a first-class technical solution to mounting the jump 60-minute stopwatch hand in the centre of the dial.
 This allows users to take accurate stop times even more quickly and simply.
 The clarity and distinct readability of this chronograph stem from the design of the well-known Lemania 5100 movement.